Sunday, 25 October 2020

 (http://pakgeotagging.blogspot.com/2017/06/samadhi-of-diwan-mulraj-chopra.html)

-This time the Sikhs were in a much weaker position.
-The size of the army had been restricted to 20,000 infantry and 12,000 cavalry.
-The Khalsa army was without heavy artillery as most of the guns were surrendered to the British after the first Anglo-Sikh war.
-On the other side, the British had massed an army of nearly 70,000 to invade Punjab.
-At the start of the campaign in November 1848, the areas west of Chenab and around Multan were in the hands of rebel forces.
+This time, the Sikhs were in a significantly weaker position.
+The Khalsa army had been reduced to 20,000 infantry and 12,000 cavalry.
+Heavy artillery was largely absent, as most of the guns had been surrendered to the British following the First Anglo-Sikh War.
+In contrast, the British had assembled an army of nearly 70,000 to invade Punjab.
+At the start of the campaign in November 1848, rebel forces controlled areas west of the Chenab and around Multan.

 A small cemetery near the battlefield of Ramnagar.
 (16.03.2011.)